AlexanderHerlan/syncpy/README.md

 When using sync.py you should rename the included "sync.config.example" file to "sync.config" and fill it with your own settings.

-Your .config file may contain multple sections (or "Projects") denoted by [] square brackets.
+Your .config file may contain multiple sections (or "Projects") denoted by [] square brackets.
 Each section represents an individual project you are working on, with all the server settings required to sync to that server.
 You can name projects whatever you would like as long as they are only alpha and numeric characters.
 (NO SPACES, NO SYMBOLS)